 We can be reached at anarchosyndicalistreview [at] gmail.com, or PO Box 42531, Philadelphia PA 19101.

-Our original web site (syndicalist.org) was hijacked by vulture capitalists nine years ago, and our web hosting service’s hard drive was destroyed in a fire soon thereafter.
+Our original web site (syndicalist.org) was hijacked by vulture capitalists ten years ago, and our web hosting service’s drive was destroyed in a fire soon thereafter.
 The architecture of the site could not be restored from our back-up files and so we are rebuilding this site.
 This is an ongoing process complicated by the lack of adequate support for the CMS we were obliged to switch to.
 We are adding content as time permits and are working on restoring full functionality.
 If there are any readers who have an understanding of WordPress, we would very much appreciate assistance.
 We would also appreciate readers bringing our attention to any problems you encounter navigating the site, so that we can try to remedy them.